szermatt/mistty/docs/source/usage.rst

 .. index:: pair: command; mistty-send-last-key

-mistty-send-last-key : command
+**mistty-send-last-key** : command
-    This command forwards the last key combination of a sequence it was called from to the terminal.
-For example, :kbd:`C-c C-c` is bound to ``mistty-send-last-key`` so that the terminal eventually just gets :kbd:`C-c`.
+    This command forwards the last key combination from the sequence it was invoked from to the terminal.
+For instance, :kbd:`C-c C-c` is bound to `mistty-send-last-key`, such that the terminal ultimately receives just :kbd:`C-c`.

-To just try things out, or for shell shortcuts you don't use regularly, you can use the :kbd:`C-q` prefix to bypass Emacs key bindings and send keys directly to the terminal.
-For example, :kbd:`C-q <right>` sends a right arrow key press to the terminal instead of moving the cursor.
+For quick testing or for shell shortcuts you use infrequently, use the :kbd:`C-q` prefix to bypass Emacs key bindings and send keys directly to the terminal.
+For example, pressing :kbd:`C-q <right>` sends a right-arrow key press to the terminal instead of moving the cursor.

 .. index:: pair: command; mistty-send-key-sequence

-If that's not enough, try out:
+If further control is needed, try out:

-mistty-send-key-sequence : command
+**mistty-send-key-sequence** : command
   This command sends all keys you press to the terminal until you press :kbd:`C-g`.

   By default, it is bound to :kbd:`C-c C-q`.

 .. _navigation: